 In some church courtyards, the custom remains to build a bonfire, where worshippers meet and wish one another Merry Christmas (Feliz Natal).

-Christmas in Lisbon: Christmas Tastes and Treats
+Christmas in Lisbon: Christmas Treats and Feasts

 Portuguese traditions of gastronomy and hospitality create Christmas meals that are abundant not only with robust flavors and hearty servings but also with divine delicacies and delicate nuances.